 In other words, unlike the Adjacent Sibling selector which selects only the elements that immediately follow a specific element, the General Sibling Selector selects the element that shares the same parent element regardless of them being adjacent or not.

-Let’s understand how to use a General Sibling Selector with the help of an example.
-In this example, we shall select a specific element and other elements that share the same parent element and not only the element that is preceded by a particular element.
+Understand how to use a General Sibling Selector with the help of an example.
+In this example, you shall select a specific element and other elements that share the same parent element and not only the element that is preceded by a particular element.

 <ul> <li>Item 1</li> <li>Item 2</li> <li>Item 3</li> <li>Item 4</li> </ul>